radgrad/docusaurus2/docs/developers/design/scripts/howto/generate-demo-fixture.md

 Click the `Dump Database` button.
 RadGrad will create a zip file containing all the collections and download it.
 Unzip the file and copy/move the JSON file to the `scripts/radgrad-db/` directory.
 This directory is .gitignored so the student data will not be shared.

-Edit the `"create-demo-fixture": "npm run tsc && node js/fixture-generator/demo-fixture-generator.js radgrad-db/2021-05-18-10-14-34.json data/userConfig1.json"` script in `scripts/package.json` to use the downloaded database.
+Edit the `"create-demo-fixture": "npm run tsc && node js/fixture-generator/demo-fixture-generator.js radgrad-db/2021-05-18-10-14-34.json data/demo-fixture-generator-config.json"` script in `scripts/package.json` to use the downloaded database.

-### Edit the `userConfig1.json` file (optional)
+### Edit the `demo-fixture-generator-config.json` file (optional)

-The `userConfig1.json` file defines five students:
+The `demo-fixture-generator-config.json` file defines five students:

   * `abi@hawaii.edu` Abi is a sophomore who has planned her Junior year.
   * `alfred@hawaii.edu` Alfred is a senior with one academic term left.
   * `betty@hawaii.edu` Betty is a junior with about a full year left.
   * `charley@hawaii.edu` Charley is a blank student with no interests or career goals.
+  * `dora@hawaii.edu` Dora is a Level 5 student.
   * `ella@hawaii.edu` Ella is an alumni.

-You can edit the `data/userConfig1.json` file if you want to change the students or their plans.
+You can edit the `data/demo-fixture-generator-config.json` file if you want to change the students or their plans.

-The `userConfig1.json` file has two parts `studentProfiles` and `studentPlans`.
+The `demo-fixture-generator-config.json` file has two parts `studentProfiles` and `studentPlans`.
 ```json
 {
   "studentProfiles": {